tonton81/FlexCAN_T4/README.md

 8) Currently running on Teensy Beta1 board using pins 0 and 1.

 9) Up to 64 callbacks can be used.
 If FIFO is used, MB0 callback will be assigned and fired for reception, as FIFO occupies the first mailbox onwards.

+10) CAN1 is now supported, on pins 22 and 23.